 - d.
 When the total amount of unearned aid is greater than the amount returned by FHU from the student's account, the student is responsible for returning unearned aid to the appropriate program(s) as follows:

 - Unsubsidized Stafford Loan

-- 2. Subsidized Stafford Loan
+- Subsidized Stafford Loan

 - 3. GRAD Plus

-- 4. Federal Pell Grant

-- 5. Federal SEOG

-- 6. Other Title IV grant programs

-- 4. Refunds and adjusted bills will be sent to the student's home address on file in the Registrar's Office following withdrawal.
+- 4. Federal Pell Grant - Federal SEOG - 6.
+Other Title IV grant programs - Loan amounts are returned with the terms of the promissory note. - Amounts to be returned by the student to federal grant programs will receive a 50% discount. - 4.
+Refunds and adjusted bills will be sent to the student's home address on file in the Registrar's Office following withdrawal.
 Students are responsible for any portion of their institutional charges that are left outstanding after Title IV funds are returned. - 5.
 Institutional and student responsibilities in regard to the return of Title IV funds. - a.
-FHU's responsibilities in regard to the return of Title IV funds include: - i. providing each student with the information given in this policy; - ii. identifying students who are affected by this policy and completing the Return of Title IV Funds calculation for those students; - iii. returning any Title IV funds that are due the Title IV programs. - b.
+FHU's responsibilities in regard to the return of Title IV funds include: - i. providing each student with the information given in this policy; - ii. identifying students who are affected by this policy and completing the Return of Title IV Funds calculation for those students: - iii. returning any Title IV funds that are due the Title IV programs. - b.
 The student's responsibilities in regard to the return of Title IV funds include: - i. becoming familiar with the Return of Title IV policy and how complete withdrawal affects eligibility for Title IV aid; - ii. returning to the Title IV programs any funds that were disbursed directly to the student and which the student was determined to be ineligible for via the Return of Title IV Funds calculation. - 6.
 The fees, procedures, and policies listed above supersede those published previously and are subject to change at any time. - 7.
 Any notification of a withdrawal or cancellation of classes should be in writing and addressed to the Registrar's Office.
 Such notification may be made by facsimile.